Bulldogs show some bite in 73-61 win over No. 8 Villanova

 Harris and Bolden combined for four of Butler’s 10 3-pointers, including two in the waning moments to seal the victory.

 It was a rough day for the Wildcats (15-4, 10-3 Big East), who entered the game as a 10 1/2-point favorite but made just 2 of 27 3s.
-Villanova became the sixth top-15 team to stumble this weekend, following losses on Saturday by No. 2 Baylor, No. 7 Oklahoma, No. 11 Florida State, No. 13 Creighton and No. 14 Texas.
+Villanova was one of seven top-15 team to stumble this weekend, following losses on Saturday by No. 2 Baylor, No. 7 Oklahoma, No. 11 Florida State, No. 13 Creighton and No. 14 Texas.
+Later Sunday, No. 4 Ohio State lost to No. 9 Iowa.

 Butler (9-13, 8-11) swung the game with a suffocating defense that limited the Wildcats to one basket during the final seven minutes of the first half and an offensive charge fueled by Harris.
 That combination resulted in a 16-3 run that gave the Bulldogs a 31-20 lead.
 They never trailed again, winning their second straight while beating Villanova for the fourth time in the last five meetings at Hinkle Fieldhouse.